dejeanpaca/oxcart/README.md

 Look into `setup.md` to learn how to setup and build the engine.

+## Free Pascal & Lazarus

+- We require FPC 3.2.2 and Lazarus 2.2.0.
+Older versions may work but are not supported.
+- The engine will try to find and use the FPC/Lazarus you have installed, if it is in the default location (e.g. C:\lazarus).
+The editor (OXED)) should use the same FPC for building projects as the version it was built with.
+- You can further configure what fpc/lazarus you use via the build configuration (look in the `build/documentation` directory).

 ## Units

 The units folder contains the extended run-time library.